Frequently Asked Questions

 Q1: What is the exact cut-off date that determines the candidate’s eligibility?

-A: For the eligible candidate in the 2024 Selection Round, he/she must obtain the terminal (Ph.D./MD) degree on or after January 1st, 2013.
+A: For the eligible candidate in the 2025 Selection Round, he/she must obtain the terminal (Ph.D./MD) degree from January 1st, 2015.

 Q2: A candidate has a joint appointment with two institutions, is he/she eligible?